August 10, 2021

 Where can you find DebugView in Google Analytics 4?

 First, let’s start with the very basics.
-You can find it at the bottom left corner of your GA4 interface.
+You can find it by going to Configure > DebugView on the left side of the GA4 interface.
 Click it.

 That’s the place where your debugging should take the place.
 Do not mix this with the GTM Preview and Debug mode.
 They are two different beasts.